CAWT 166 - Desktop Publishing - Adobe InDesign - Janet English

 - Izarc, Winzip (free download from www.download.com), 7 zip (free download from www.7zip.com) or an equivalent archive and file extracting utility (a zip and unzip program)

-- Windows 10 has a built-in archiving utility
+- Windows 10 and 11 have a built-in archiving utility

 - A media player that is compatible with mpg4, mov, wmv, and swf formats (free VLC media player is recommended: www.videolan.org)